 • US National Marine Fisheries Service (NMFS) Central Valley Salmonids Recovery Plan.
 The NOAA Fisheries Technical Recovery Team (TRT) has produced four documents on 1) current and historical population distributions of winter- and spring-run Chinook salmon, 2) Historical population distribution of Central Valley steelhead, 3) population viability, and 4) research and monitoring needs.
 These documents provide the foundation for the draft recovery plan.
 Species addressed in the draft recovery plan include Sacramento River winter-run and Central Valley spring-run Chinook salmon and Central Valley steelhead.
 NOAA Fisheries is currently completing the draft recovery plan that includes a detailed and prioritized threats assessment and a lengthy list of recovery actions responsive to the prioritized threats.
-Release of the draft recovery plan for review and comment by State and Federal co-managers is scheduled to begin May 16, 2008 for 45 days.
-Public review of the draft recovery plan is scheduled for early summer 2008.
+The draft recovery plan is currently undergoing State and federal comanager review; it will be released for public review later in 2008.